hunter-college-ossd-fall-2019/R-Ligier-weekly/README.md

-This repository belongs to Rivka Ligier and contains weekly blogs written by Rivka Ligier for a course in Open Source Software Development a Hunter College.
+This repository belongs to Rivka Ligier and contains weekly blogs written by Rivka Ligier for a course in Open Source Software Development at Hunter College.